Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: System Functions and API Overview

-\SystemName{}'s CLI is a command-line tool to interact with \SystemName{}'s REST API endpoints to carry out network measurements and authenticate using either a browser-based flow or a token.
+\GlobalpingSystemName{}'s CLI is a command-line tool to interact with \GlobalpingSystemName{}'s REST API endpoints to carry out network measurements and authenticate using either a browser-based flow or a token.
 The CLI is helpful for scripting and maintaining a command history.

-\SystemName{}'s REST API uses HTTPS to perform network commands, such as ping or traceroute programmatically, and retrieve data for embedding \SystemName{} functionality into user tools or dashboards.
-While the user has to poll \SystemName{}'s HTTP endpoint continuously to get their measurement results, \SystemName{} uses WebSockets internally, allowing real-time interaction for continuous monitoring with instantaneous presentation of data and measurement results at minimum latency.
+\GlobalpingSystemName{}'s REST API uses HTTPS to execute network commands, such as ping or traceroute, programmatically, and to retrieve data to embed \GlobalpingSystemName{} functionality into user tools or dashboards.
+While the user must poll the HTTP endpoint of \GlobalpingSystemName{} to retrieve their measurement results, \GlobalpingSystemName{} uses WebSockets internally, enabling real-time interaction for continuous monitoring with instantaneous data presentation and measurement results at minimum latency.

-\SystemName{} is community-driven and utilizes users around the world to power its globally distributed probe infrastructure.
-Thus, it built an economy that rewards users with credits for hosting probes, and users could spend their credits to conduct measurements on other probes.
+\GlobalpingSystemName{} is community-driven and uses users from around the world to power its globally distributed probe infrastructure.
+Thus, it built an economy that rewards users with credits for hosting probes and allows them to spend those credits to conduct measurement tests on other probes.
 Anonymous users who don't host probes or have an account can still run measurements with a limit of 250 free tests per hour and 50 probes per measurement.
-When users run a measurement, they provide how many results they want.
-For instance, running ping measurements from 10 locations in Germany means users will request ten different probes in Germany, which will result in a ten-credit cost.
+When users run a measurement, they provide the number of results they want.
+For example, running ping measurements from 10 locations in Germany means users will request 10 different probes, which will cost 10 credits.
 Users with an account will have 500 free tests per hour and 500 probes per measurement.
-Users only need a GitHub account to sign in to increase their limit.
+Users only need a GitHub account to increase their limit.
 Users can also earn 150 tests for each probe they host that remains online all day and receive more than 2000 tests per \$1 donated.